Trip Details at-a-Glance

 $1595 per person, double occupancy (based on group of 4-15 persons)

-Flight cost: prices range from $195-280 per person (subject to change) depending on airline (Aerosvit, Aeroflot, Ukraine International or Siberian Airlines)
+Flight cost (Kiev-Moscow one way): prices range from $195-280 per person (subject to change) and depends on airline (Aerosvit, Aeroflot, Ukraine International or Siberian Airlines) and airport (Sheremetyevo or Domodedovo Airport)

 Extension Cost Includes: